 Buy as soon as possible

 Don’t wait until just before departing to buy the insurance.
 We often plan well-ahead of our departure.
 In the case of our Rwanda trips, people booked 18 months before.
 Anything can happen in those 18 months.
-You or a loved one could get too sick to travel with a chronic illness, the tour company you are travelling with could dissolve.
+You or a loved one could get too sick to travel with a chronic illness, the tour company you are traveling with could dissolve.
 Buying early will make sure you are covered for these types of incidents.

 What is their per item limit?

-If you have a camera worth $10,000 yet, their per item limit is only $1000, then you will probably want a higher one item limit.
+If you have a camera worth $10,000 yet, their per-item limit is only $1000, then you will probably want a higher one-item limit.

-When are you travelling?
+When are you traveling?

-Where are you travelling?
+Where are you traveling?

 What activities will you do?

 While most travel insurance companies cover activities that most travelers will want to do, it is worth sitting down and thinking about what you will be doing on the trip and checking that you’ll be covered.
 Hiking?
 Perhaps your insurance company will only cover below a certain altitude.
-Do they cover skiing and snowboarding, scuba diving and horse riding?
+Do they cover skiing and snowboarding, scuba diving, and horse riding?
 It’s worth noting here that activities that are considered normal in the country but are against the law might mean you are not covered.
-For example, many tourists hire motorbikes without having a driver's licence (which is the case in all countries although not always enforced).
+For example, many tourists hire motorbikes without having a driver’s license (which is the case in all countries although not always enforced).
 Will your policy cover you when you are not taking due care or are breaking the law?

 Renting a car?